ajaxStardust/wp_deploy/README.md

 # wp_deploy
-Simple Wordpress installation one theme and Child Theme Configurator plugin. clone and go. updated and public.
+Simple Wordpress installation with TwentyTwentyThree theme and Child Theme Configurator plugin.
+Just clone and go. updated and public.